 Our deferred compensation plan gives non-employee directors and officers the ability to defer all or a portion of their salaries and bonuses and invest in Range common stock or make other investments at the individual's discretion.
 Range provides a partial matching contribution which vests over three years.
-The assets of the plans are held in a grantor trust, which we refer to as the Rabbi Trust, and are therefore available to satisfy the claims of our general creditors in the event of bankruptcy or insolvency.
+The assets of the plan are held in a grantor trust, which we refer to as the Rabbi Trust, and are therefore available to satisfy the claims of our general creditors in the event of bankruptcy or insolvency.
 Our stock held in the Rabbi Trust is treated as a liability award as employees are allowed to take withdrawals from the Rabbi Trust either in cash or in Range stock.
-The liability for the vested portion of the stock held in the Rabbi Trust is reflected as deferred compensation liability in the accompanying consolidated balance sheets and is adjusted to fair value each reporting period by a charge or credit to deferred compensation plan expense on our consolidated statements of income.
-The assets of the Rabbi Trust, other than our common stock, are invested in marketable securities and reported at their market value as other assets in the accompanying consolidated balance sheets.
-The deferred compensation liability reflects the vested market value of the marketable securities and Range stock held in the Rabbi Trust.
+The liability for the vested portion of the stock held in the Rabbi Trust is reflected as deferred compensation plan expense on our consolidated balance sheets and is adjusted to fair value each reporting period by a charge or credit to deferred compensation plan expense on our consolidated statements of operations.
+The assets of the Rabbi Trust, other than our common stock, are invested in marketable securities and reported at their marketable securities and Range stock held in the Rabbi Trust.
 Changes in the market value of the marketable securities and changes in the fair value of the deferred compensation plan liability are charged or credited to deferred compensation plan expense each quarter.
-We recorded mark-to-market gain of \$5.6 million in first quarter 2015 compared to mark-to-market gain of \$2.0 million in first quarter 2014.
-The Rabbi Trust held 2.8 million shares (2.5 million of vested shares) at December 31, 2014.
+We recorded mark-to-market gain of \$7.3 million in second quarter 2015 compared to mark-to-market loss of \$10.5 million in second quarter 2014.
+We recorded mark-to-market gain of \$12.9 in the six months ended June 30, 2015 compared to mark-to-market loss of \$8.5 million in the same period of 2014.
+The Rabbi Trust held 2.8 million shares (2.4 million of vested shares) of Range stock at June 30, 2015 compared to 2.8 million shares (2.5 million of vested shares) at December 31, 2014.